 1. Section 3200 - Sick, Vacation and Holiday pay: Several directors as how these provisions apply to the Chief of Police.
+Chief Gancasz's compensation is governed by the offer of employment dated April 28, 2021, signed by both the Chief and then-General Manager Marti

-This is a policy decision.
-As the Board knows, the Chief is not subject to the KPOA's MOU; without explicit Board action, the Chief would only receive the benefits that the PPM provides for unrepresented District employees, as follows:
+Brown (see Policy 3010).
+This document provides that the Chief shall accrue paid leave at the same rate as provided by the MOU for members of the KPOA.
+This leaves open the question of the Lieutenant's accrual of paid leave.
+Absent explicit Board action, the Lieutenant would only receive the benefits that the PPM provides for unrepresented District employees, as follows: